 • Why are you the best person for this job?

 This process will help you discern if you’re still the right person for the job.

 Assuming you decide to rehire yourself, you’ll be able to walk back into your office as the new guy on staff.
 You’ll have fresh eyes, fresh vision, and fresh insight into how to move the ministry forward.
 Now ask yourself:

-If you’re still looking for fresh perspective after you’ve done options 1 and 2, you can always hire me.
-After all, it’s my goal to help you do ministry better.
+If you’re still looking for a fresh perspective after you’ve done options 1 and 2, you can always call me.
+After all, it’s my goal to help you see your potential, develop your skills, and reach your goals.
 I specialize in 5 areas:

 If you would like specific help making those things better, then CLICK HERE to learn more.
-If you’d like, you can even contact me for a free 30-minute session.
-I’ve helped lots of youth pastors make small changes that lead to big results.
+If you’d like, we can get on the phone for a free 30-minute strategy session to see if we’re a good fit.
+I’ve helped lots of youth pastors make small changes that get them back on track.
 I’m sure I can help you too.

 A few months ago, I thought about selling my car and getting a new one.
 There wasn’t anything wrong with my car.
 I was just bored with it.
 But I still have that car today.
 Why?
 When I took the time to think about why I bought that car in the first place, I was able to appreciate it again.

 I have a feeling that a lot of youth pastors look for new jobs because they’re bored with where they’re at.
 Instead of looking for a new job, what if you saw yourself the new guy again?

 When you’re new, you notice things.